Joey Barton has questioned the motives behind the decision to hand Crystal Palace winger Wilfried Zaha a maiden call-up to the senior England squad.

-Following a string of injuries to several Three Lions stars, the Ivory Coast-born attacker was drafted into Roy Hodgson's party for the first time on Sunday.
+Following a string of injuries to several Three Lions stars, the Ivory Coast-born attacker was drafted into Roy Hodgson's squad for the first time on Sunday.

-But Barton, whose only England cap came back in 2007, believes that the FA has made the move in order to prevent Zaha being capped by the country of his birth.
+But Barton, whose only England cap came back in 2007, believes the FA have made the move in order to prevent Zaha being capped by the country of his birth.

-"Not a fan of the latest craze, giving caps out so as players don't go and play for other countries.
-Doesn't sit well with me that...," he wrote on Twitter.
+“Not a fan of the latest craze, giving caps out so as players don't go and play for other countries.
+Doesn't sit well with me that...," he tweeted.

 The Marseille loanee also expressed disappointment at former Newcastle midfield partner Kevin Nolan’s continued omission from the England setup.

 “Good to see Leon Osman get a call up, about time.
 My brain is asking why no Kevin Nolan?
 Surely, he warrants a call up more than most?" he added.

 “On Premier League goals alone, consistently for the last 8 yrs, he deserves at least a call up.